 People are disconnected.
 We speak about the environment as something outside of us, but we are the environment!
 In which moment our brain lost the connection with life?
 With the planet?
 Everybody has it, animals are connected, they don’t think about it, they are part of the cycle.

 Connect, then.
 And look inside.

 Look inside, look at the emotions.
 I believe emotions are the driving force of life.
 Without them people cannot do anything.
 They cannot connect with life, they are like on autopilot.
-TV, politics bombard us with information, we are disturbed by them, too focus on what’s outside.
+TV, politics bombard us with information, we are disturbed by them, too focused on what’s outside.
 Life is something more.
 The moment you look inside instead of outside everything starts.